 This is my favorite method, but I’m only just starting to use it.

 Pinterest has it’s own data-pin HTML tags that you can add to your code to communicate with Pinterest.
-These work on any website – not just WordPress, and not just blogs.
+These work on any website – not just Wordpress, and not just blogs.

 There are 3 different Pinterest codes you can use: